shahshawaiz/tag-me/README.md

 # Introduction
-TagMe is an end-to-end pipeline for object recognition requests with a Rest API interface.
-It can be thought as a basic version of Google Vision Cloud API.
+TagMe is an end-to-end pipeline for object recognition requests with a Rest API interface, a basic version of Google Vision Cloud API.

 Following project was completed in two milestones;